Dec 03, 2024

 Did you know that in Quebec, a certificate of location older than 10 years could stop your home sale in its tracks?
 Let’s break down exactly when and why you might need to update this crucial document.

-Understanding the Basics: What’s a Certificate of Location?
+What is a Certificate of Location?

 • Property structures and their locations